zot/Leisure/README.md

 </big></b></pre>

 is equivalent to this: **let {a <- 3; b <- + a 1; a <- * a b; [a, b]}**

+## Notebook Style Interactive Development

+For decades, programming has been done primarily in glorified text editors.
+Some great strides have been made in various IDEs, but typically the programmer is still burdened with a neverending "write, compile, debug, test, repeat" development cycle.
+Why do you keep settling for this when clearly we can do better?

+While still heavily under development, Leisure is meant to push the envelope here and provide a fully interactive development environment where your code is executed and errors show while you're writing it.
+Functional programming is quite foreign to new comers, but what if you could instantly view the parse tree of the line of code you wrote?
+Or specify test arguments to your function and see the results live as you make changes to your code in real time?
+Our goal is to show programmers there has to be a better way, and we've settled for the status quo for far too long.

 ## Untyped
 Leisure is untyped.
 This doesn't mean that Leisure is type-free, it just means that variables don't have types -- they can hold anything.
 Leisure does have data types -- e.g. you can tell if something is a cons-cell (**_is (cons 1 nil) cons** returns **true**).
 Whenever you define a function that returns a lambda, it marks instances of that lambda as having the type of the definition.
 For example, if you say: